cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 ---
 layout: page
-title: What is hashing in cryptography?
+title: What is cryptographic hashing and what are it's properties?
 permalink: /what-is-hashing-cryptography-used-in-bitcoin-blockchain/
-description: Hashing is fundamental to blockchains, bitcoins, and any cryptocurrency and in this lesson, we get a good understanding of how hashing works and what properties of hashing makes it attractive to blockchains and cryptocurrencies.
+description: Hashing is fundamental to blockchains, bitcoins, and any cryptocurrency and in this lesson, we look at the basic properties of hashing and how these properties makes hashing attractive to blockchains and cryptocurrencies.
 ---

 Cryptographic hashing is a fundamental concept that you should learn and understand to get a good grip on blockchain, bitcoin, or any cryptocurrency.
 Hashing is a vast field of research and you can find several college departments dedicated to research on cryptographic hashing.
 But, for the purposes of this tutorial, we will understand a few fundamentals that will help you get a grip on blockchain technology.
 Let's get started!